rust-unofficial/patterns/README.md

 # Rust Design Patterns

-An open source repository of design patterns and idioms in the Rust programming language.
+An open source book about design patterns and idioms in the Rust programming language that you can read [here](https://rust-unofficial.github.io/patterns/).

-## Design Patterns Book

-There is also a mdBook that you can find [here](https://rust-unofficial.github.io/patterns/).

 ## Contents